jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 <img src="/Images/kickstart_install.png" width="500">

-## Floppy Drive Header
+## Floppy Drive Headers
-Pin 3 of CN303 is a key.
+CN303 is a 34 pin header that is reponsible for the internal floppy drives DF0 and DF1.
+Pin 3 is a key.
 That is, factory Amiga floppy drive cables often have a pin socket blocked to ensure the cable is oriented correctly before installing.
 As such, it is recommended you remove pin 3 from the header before installing on the board.
 You can often pull it out with needle nose pliers.
 Alternatively, you can cut it off with a wire cutter.

+CN304 is a 20 pin header that is reponsible for the external floppy drives DF2 and DF3.
+This header provides 12V on pin 18.
+Installing the cable backwards may result in damage to connected devices.
+Thus, the BOM includes a keyed, shrouded connector, which will help prevent incorrect installation when used with keyed cable.
+To use external drives, an adapter cable will need to be created.
+See Tables A3 and A4.

 <img src="/Images/floppyheader.jpg" width="500">